utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 ```

-ii ) Registration of users: Once you create user, you can register user with applozic server.
+ii ) Registration of user: Once you create user, you can register user with applozic server.
 Convenient methods are present in DemoChatmanager.m to register user with applozic.
 For simple user registration in background, you can use below method:

 ```
  -(void)registerUser:(ALUser *)alUser;

 ```
-If you want to do something just after user registartion you can use below mthod.
-For example: if your very first screen of app is chat screen, you can launch chatlist on success of registartion.
+If you want to do something just after user registartion you can use below method.
+For example, if your very first screen of app is chat screen, you can launch chatlist on success of registartion.

 ```
 -(void)registerUserWithCompletion:(ALUser *)alUser withHandler:(void(^)(ALRegistrationResponse *rResponse, NSError *error))completion

 ```
-**Launching Chats :**
+![chat-launch]**Launching Chats :**

 1 ) chat list launch: